M300 Support PageDocumentation, contact information and product downloads

 The M300 is not a CTS (Compatibility Test Suite) compliant device and does not support the Play Store or other Google Mobile Services (GMS) not covered by the Android Open Source license.

 For most users, the simplest way to connect the M300 to a WiFi network is by generating a QR code using your computer or smart phone, and scanning it on the M300.
-You can use almost any QR code generator to do this.
-An example might be: https://qifi.org
+Vuzix provides a browser-based tool to generate such a QR code on https://www.vuzix.com/wifiQR.
+To maintain your security, this tool generates the QR code locally within your browser.
+The tool does not transmit your SSID or password to our servers.

 Once you have a QR code, open the Scanner application from the M300 main launcher, scan the QR code, and click the "Connect To Network" button.